GeraldRyan/scripts/Mac/README.md

 Run **git cp -h** for help.

-**git cp** with no flags prompts user for commit message and branch to push and all goes well.
+**git cp** with no flags prompts user for commit message and branch to push to.

 **git cp -m "foo"** commits with given message
 **git cp -d** pushes to 'default' branch, which is current checked out branch